Corvallis, Oregon Therapists

 An Overview of Mental Health in Corvallis, Oregon

-From living with a severe mental illness such as depression and schizophrenia to struggling with relationship issues or addiction, people can easily become overwhelmed and not know where to turn to when life becomes difficult.
+From living with a severe mental illness such as depression and schizophrenia to struggling with relationship issues or addiction, people can easily become overwhelmed and not know where to turn when life becomes difficult.
 For people living in Corvallis, Oregon, there is hope to be found.
-There are several therapists in the area available to help residents with their mental health concerns by analyzing the individual’s situation, giving them the chance to express their feelings, and offering helpful solutions.
+Several therapists in the area are available to help residents with their mental health concerns by analyzing the individual’s situation, giving them the chance to express their feelings, and offering helpful solutions.